-The current release has support for After Effects, Premiere Pro, Final Cut Pro, Assimilate Scratch, Avid, Davinci Resolve, Sony Vegas, and NUKE.
+The current release has support for After Effects, Premiere Pro, Final Cut Pro, Avid, Davinci Resolve.

 The crosshatch lines that appear are the demo watermark.
 The plugin is fully functional and you should easily be able to see how effective Flicker Free is.
 However, you'll need to purchase it to permanently remove the watermark.

 If you have purchased and activated Flicker Free but still see the watermark, it is due to a cached render issue from the demo and changing the Threshold in the Flicker Free settings will re-render the effect and remove the lines.
 If this does not solve the problem please email us at firstname.lastname@example.org.

 Shading: This is probably the most common problem.
 FF is trying to blend multiple frames.
 If there are high contrast areas and the camera moves fast, you may see the lighter areas affected by the darker areas.
 Causing something that looks like a shadow or shading.

 For low contrast areas, Shading can also happen, but it looks more like a blur.
 For example, if someone moves their head very quickly, you may see some softness in areas like the eyes.